Reclassified Dog Adoption

 How to apply for a reclassified Guide Dog

-We are not currently accepting expressions of interest to join our Pet Dog Waitlist.
-Please check back in later.
+We are currently not accepting Expressions of Interest for adopting one of our reclassified dogs.
+Please check back again later.

 What are reclassified dogs?